ibm-cloud-docs/apps/projects/python_project_contents.md

 {:tip: .tip}
 {:new_window: target="_blank"}

-# Python project Files
+# Python app Files
 {: #python-project-files}

-For Python projects, the following information is an inventory of what you typically find in {{site.data.keyword.Bluemix}}.
+For Python apps, the following information is an inventory of what you typically find in {{site.data.keyword.Bluemix}}.
 When you create a starter kit, these files are created for you.
 If you're migrating an app to host in {{site.data.keyword.Bluemix_notm}}, you might want to review this information to avoid potential conflicts.
 {:shortdesc}

-The following table lists the common directories and files that are included in a generated Python project.
+The following table lists the common directories and files that are included in a generated Python app.

 | Directory and File                                     | Description                       |
 |:------------------------------------------------|:------------------------------------------|